 - How and when do you need messaging and image content?

 The better the process, the better your new business website will turn out.
-The better the web agency and the client then stick to the process, the better the new business website will turn out.
+The better the web agency and the client stick to the process, the better the new business website will turn out.

 Agency and Freelancers: Use a Process